 I had the pleasure to talk with Mitch over the phone and chat with him about his background, his artistic journey, and his future projects.

 Mitch is a retired dermatology physician but he’s very active in the community.
 Currently he volunteers at two free clinics and also assists with the COVID Advisory Phone Line.
-In addition to making beautiful ceramics, he also plays jazz on piano.
+In addition to making beautiful ceramics, he also plays jazz on the piano.

 Mitch moved to Florida in 1978 from Connecticut and grew his roots here with his family.
 In 2006, he and his wife decided to try out a new ceramics course at the Dunedin Fine Art Center.
 He was immediately hooked.
 Taking instruction from Glenn Woods, he enjoyed learning about the graceful shapes and crystalline glazes.
 He also found the process of making ceramics very meditative.
 He says, “I draw the original idea as a picture, but then the clay has its own mind.”